pojesh/GIE-Backend-Fast/README.md

 ### Running the API

-Navigate to the `backend` directory and run the FastAPI application using Uvicorn:
+Navigate to the `root` directory and run the FastAPI application using Uvicorn:

 ```bash
 uvicorn main:app --reload --host localhost --port 8000